damacaner/psychescape_price_fetcher/README.md

 # psychescape_price_fetcher

+FOLDER NAMES ARE SPECIFIC FOR MY COMPUTER, DONT DOWNLOAD OR RUN THIS IF YOU DONT WANT TO EDIT FOLDER PATHS.

 This is a simple poe.ninja price fetcher with JSON's, that I am doing for practical and learning purposes at APIs + datas.
 Icons folder has 1.200 icons that I fetched alongside with prices that can be used for OCR in the future.

 Current features: (  Additional informations are also fetched if necessary on processes. )